Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Limit theorems via martingale approximation for and mixing driving processes

 \end{lemma} \begin{proof} By \cite[Ch.
 4]{Br} we have

 which clearly implies the lemma. \end{proof}

 The next result is: \begin{lemma} Let $\cG,\cH$ be two sub-$\sig$-algebras of a given $\sig$-algebra on some space measure space.
-Let $g$ a real-valued bounded $\cG$-measurable function and $h$ be a $\cH$ real-valued integrable function.
+Let $g$ a real-valued bounded $\cG$-measurable function and $h$ be an $\cH$-measurable real-valued integrable function.
 Suppose also that $\psi=\psi(\cG,\cH)<1$.
 Then

 where $C_{\psi}=(1-\psi)^{-1}$. \end{lemma} \begin{proof} By \cite[Ch.4]{Br} we have,

 Hence

 Taking $h,g\geq 0$ we get that